LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 The reason we are interested in compact operators is that they are particularly simple.
-Note that every finite-dimensional operator (that is operators whose image is finite-dimensional) is compact by the Heine-Borel theorem.
-In fact, a good way of thinking of compact operators is to see them as finite-dimensional operators .
+Note that every finite-dimensional operator (that is, operators whose image is finite-dimensional) is compact by the Heine-Borel theorem.
+In fact, a good way of thinking of compact operators is to see them as finite-dimensional operators.
 Or more precisely, as the limit of them

 **Proposition 9**.
-Let $K \in  \mathcal{K}(X,H)$ where $H$ is a separable Hilbert space .
-Then there exists a sequence of finite-dimensional operators $K\U n$ such that
+Let $K \in  \mathcal{K}(X, H)$ where $H$ is a separable Hilbert space.
+Then, there exists a sequence of finite-dimensional operators $K\U n$ such that

 <div>